solo-fsw/python-markers/README.md

 ## Getting started ##

 ### Development ###
+> Some files were omitted from the file structure as shown below.
+These files were automatically generated, and require no alteration after modification of the repository.

 In this section we will discuss the location and function of the files found in this repository (`python-markers`).
 Currently, the repository has the following structure:

 ```